Are You Seattle Experienced?

 Ever since it was first founded, Seattle has been a city with lots of local industries, going through cycles of boom and bust.
 Lumber and the Klondike gold rush contributed to the early development of the city, whereas companies like Starbucks and Microsoft are fueling present growth.

 Seattle gets a lot of press about the amount of rain it experiences, however it is more of an overcast and cloudy city than a wet one. (almost all of the Eastern seaboard gets more rain than Seattle).
 Most of the rain that falls comes down as misty drizzles and thunderstorms are very rare.
 Winters can be dark, but snow is mostly powdered-sugar dustings that melt within a few hours.
-Summers are nice and temperate with very few huge heat waves
+Summers run from cool and drizzly to nice and temperate with very few huge heat waves.

 What Do You Think Of When You Hear "Seattle?"